top of page

 MEET THE TEAM

 WiWiC is a state-wide collaborative effort led by the Michael Fields Agricultural Institute in partnership with Renewing the Countryside, Marbleseed (formerly MOSES), and Wisconsin Farmers Union.
 A five-year multi-faceted project funded by the USDA’s Natural Resources Conservation Service (NRCS), WiWiC connects Wisconsin women landowners with local women conservation professionals, practices, resources, and funding opportunities.
-Six Regional Coordinators facilitate virtual and on-farm field day programming.
-Fifteen Conservation Coaches offer mentorship and support to women in their region or their field of expertise.
+Tri-County Regional Coordinators facilitate programming, assisted by Conservation Coaches who open their farms and offer support to women in their region or their field of expertise.
 Connect with us here and we'll connect you to a nearby network.

 ESTHER S. DURAIRAJ